Robijn van Houts

 During the 2 years at Codam, I met my best friends, spent more hours playing ping-pong than writing code, and had a few eureka moments, but mostly felt extremely stupid.
 Against my expectations, I did really learn some things.
 I learned to learn, I learned to motivate myself, and I learned to write a bit of code.
 After a 6-month internship and my first job, I craved something different and more unpredictable.
 The horizon kept spreading, and my understanding of the world of tech got smaller with every door that opened or topic that popped up.
 To stay afloat, I started reaching out to people I knew in the industry and read more and more about different companies, sectors, and positions.

 When I first set foot in the Miyagami office, it was just to have a little peek.
 I met some of the people and sat with Dale, who answered all of my questions.
 After that visit, I felt very motivated and inspired.
 The energy in the office, the variety of people, and most importantly, the infectious enthusiasm.
 So, it led to more conversations, and I switched jobs to start a position at Miyagami.
 I am still very grateful for this opportunity and feel lucky to be a part of this team.
-Every day I go into the office excited about what the day will bring: a challenge, an achievement, some inspiration, but, to be honest, I'm mostly excited to find out which stupid joke I will be laughing at the hardest that day because believe me, that’s our real talent.
+Every day I go into the office excited about what the day will bring: a challenge, an achievement, or some inspiration, but, to be honest, I'm mostly excited to find out which stupid joke I will be laughing at the hardest that day because believe me, that’s our real talent.

 My advice?
 Make sure you pick one thing you enjoy and become really good at it, or become a dolphin trainer.